aarich/headlines/README.md

 - Dependencies:
   - Reddit API (to locate candidate headlines)
   - Gemini API (to choose a headline and create the game each day)

-## TODO

-- More resilient localStorage integration.
-It seems a bit shaky.
-- Queue game feature to (1) override the next game that will go out and (2) provide a conisten release time.
-- Tests